caderek/gramma/README.md

 ## Managing a local server

-If you have [configured a custom API server](#config), Gramma will manage the server automatically - nevertheless, there might be situations when you want to manage the server manually.
+If you have [configured a local server](#installation-server), Gramma will manage the server automatically - nevertheless, there might be situations when you want to manage the server manually.
 Gramma simplifies this by exposing basic server commands:

 #### Starting the server